rwynn/monstache-site/content/options/index.md

 An array of URLs to connect to the Elasticsearch REST Interface

+This option may be passed on the command line as ./monstache --elasticsearch-url URL1 --elasticsearch-url URL2

 ## elasticsearch-version

 ### string (by default determined by connecting to the server)